Difference Between Manslaughter and Homicide

 Homicide is simply defined as when one person kills another person.
 It can be legal or illegal.
 There are different types of homicide, such as first-degree homicide, second-degree homicide, and justifiable homicide.

-Justifiable homicides are not much brutal as because the reason for killing someone is justified and right.
-If someone killed another person with the intention of self-defense, then it is justifiable and excusable.
+Justifiable homicides are not brutal because the reason for killing someone is justified and right.
+If someone killed another person with the intention of self-defence, then it is justifiable and excusable.

 homicide